 Content must be easy and rewarding to share.
 Simple formats like memes, short videos, and catchy graphics have an advantage because they are effortless to pass along.
 The more barriers you remove, the more likely people will spread your message.

-Make sure your content looks good on mobile since most shares happen on smartphones.
+Make sure your content looks good on mobile, since a large share of social media viewing and sharing happens on phones.

 Adding calls to action can also increase sharing.
 Subtle prompts like “Tag a friend” or “Share if you agree” encourage audiences to involve others.
 These small nudges create a ripple effect that multiplies quickly when combined with great content.